sugaryourcoffee/monitoring/docs/monitoring.md

 Run Puppet
 ----------
 Now that we have all the configuration files organized in Puppet we need to run so they get into place.
-As all changes only happen on the uranus server we just have to run
+As all changes only happen on the uranus server, which form Nagios' point of view is the remote host we just have to run

     $ puppet apply --verbose /etc/puppet/manifests/site.pp